Religion in Greece: Armenian Church

+Religious minorities

 Islam

 The number of citizens of Greece who are Muslims is estimated to be at 140,000 people or, approximately, 1.5% of the total population, according to the 2022 report.
 They live mostly in Western Thrace and are primarily of Turkish (Turks of Western Thrace), Slavonic (Pomak) and Romani descent.
-In 2022, an additional 520,000 muslims, mostly asylum seekers, refugees, and other migrants live in the country; with approximately half of them living in Athens.
+In 2022, an additional 520,000 Muslims, mostly asylum seekers, refugees, and other migrants live in the country; with approximately half of them living in Athens.

 Ottoman era Greek Muslims from parts of Northern Greece like western Macedonia, such as the Vallahades and other communities, and the Greek Muslim Turco-Cretans from Crete, were forcibly resettled in Turkey with the 1923 Population exchange between Greece and Turkey.
 However, several thousand of the latter Cretan Greek Muslims were resettled in Syria and Libya after being ethnically cleansed from Crete following the Greco-Turkish War of 1897.

 Although the vast majority of Greek converts to Islam in Anatolia assimilated with the Turkish Muslim population in the Seljuk and Ottoman period, there are still tens of thousands of Muslim Pontic Greeks in highland villages in the Black Sea region of Northeast Turkey.